xyz-digital/xyz-digital.github.io/_posts/2020-06-29-neurotribes-part-one-autism-as-a-spectrum.md

 ## Autism as a Spectrum

-We didn't always consider autism a spectrum.
+We didn't always consider autism as a spectrum.
 You are likely familiar with the term "aspergers", which if you are the average person, you might define as "similar to autism but not as bad".
 I thought this was the extent of the confusion, but there was also pervasive developmental disorder-not otherwise specified (PDD-NOS) and childhood disintegrative disorder (CDD).
+What started out as child schizophrenia eventually evolved in to what we now know as the autism spectrum disorder.

 ### Brief History of the DSM